Vizzuality/marxan-cloud/README.md

 or a [Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) to store the "main" Terraform remote state
-- Apply the "main" `infrastructure` folder, which contains all the Azure resources necessary to host a functioning Marxan application.
+- Apply the "main" `infrastructure` folder, which contains all the Azure resources necessary to host a functioning [Azure AKS cluster](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+- Apply the "main" `kubernetes` folder, which contains all the resources necessary to host a functioning Marxan application within the AKS cluster provisioned above.

 ## Bugs